erg-lang/erg/doc/zh_CN/syntax/type/15_quantified.md

 You can also omit `|T, N| foo: [T; N]` if it can be inferred to be other than a type object (`T: Type, N: Nat`).

 You can also provide constraints if the type is too large for an arbitrary type.
-Constraints also have advantages, for example, a subtype specification allows certain methods to be used.
+Constraints also have advantages, for example, a subtype specification allows certain 方法 to be used.

 ```python
 # T <: Add